top of page

 What We Offer

-The salary for this position is $150,000.
-We offer medical, dental, 401(k) plans, and flexible PTO.
+The salary for this position is $135-150,000.
+We offer a robust benefits package including health, dental, and vision insurance policies, paid family leave, an employer-matched 401(k), short-term disability insurance, and generous vacation and sick benefits.
 Employees are eligible for benefits after 30 days of employment for all employees working an average of 30 hours per week or more.

-We are a small team, dedicated to the mission of the organization, with a collaborative and flexible work environment.
+We are a small team, dedicated to the mission of the organization, with a collaborative and flexible, remote-friendly work environment.
 We value quality and consistency of work over formalities.
-Our general counsel has Supreme Court experience and can provide excellent mentorship.
-The supervising attorney will also work with the senior litigator to direct and develop strategy and goals for the organization and will participate in deciding what litigation to pursue.

 How to Apply